-Bill Self and the Kansas Jayhawks saw their 2020-21 season sputter to an end in the second round of the NCAA Tournament.
-The team suffered its worst tournament loss ever, an 85-51 beatdown at the hands of the USC Trojans.
-But that didn't stop the Jayhawks from doubling down on Self — potentially forever.
+Last season, Bill Self and the Kansas Jayhawks saw their 2020-21 hopes sputter to an end with an embarrassing the second round loss in the NCAA Tournament.
+Despite suffering its worst tournament loss ever, an 85-51 beatdown at the hands of the USC Trojans, the Jayhawks still decided to double down on Bill Self.

 The timing of the deal was curious.
 Beyond the announcement in the shadow of the Final Four, it came on the same day Arizona fired Sean Miller.
 And the Jayhawks were still without an athletic director, so it seemed a bit odd they'd re-sign their coach first (the Jayhawks have since signed former Northwestern administrator Travis Goff to the AD position).

 And now that they are about to face off against UNC in the NCAA finals, Kansas must be feeling pretty good about their decision to stick with Self.

 Kansas shared a redacted version of the contract, and it contains a few interesting elements.
 For every year beyond the initial five, Self will get a $2.5 million retention bonus.
 And the $7.2 million he's already owed from his old deal will be paid out over the next six years.

 He can also earn up to $775,000 in incentives each season.
 He'll make $25,000 if Kansas wins the Big 12 Tournament, $50,000 if Kansas wins the Big 12 regular season, $50,000 for making the NCAA Tournament, $100,000 if he wins Coach of the Year, and $100,000, $150,000, and $200,000 for reaching the Sweet 16, Final Four, and winning the national championship, respectively.

 If the Jayhawks decide to fire Self at any point, they would only owe him one year's salary of $5.41 million.